N.Y. zoo names giraffe calf Tajiri for 'hope' but means 'rich'

 The calf, nicknamed "Taj," was 6-feet tall (1.8-meters) and weighed about 150 pounds (70 kg) when he was born on April 15.

-(Reporting by Barbara Goldberg in New York; Additional reporting by George Obulutsa in Kenya; Editing by Daniel Wallis and Steve Orlofsky)
+(Reporting by Barbara Goldberg in New York; Additional reporting by George Obulutsa; Editing by Daniel Wallis and Steve Orlofsky)